 Graphics Analyzer enables you to evaluate all the OpenGL ES or Vulkan API calls your application makes, as it runs on an Android device.
 Explore the scenes in your game frame-by-frame, draw call-by-draw call, to identify rendering defects, or opportunities to optimize performance.
-For more information, see Graphics Analyzer on our Developer site.
+For more information, see Graphics Analyzer on the Arm Developer website.